chroma-core/chroma/clients/js/README.md

 Chroma needs to be running in order for this client to talk to it.
 Please see the [🧪 Usage Guide](https://docs.trychroma.com/guides) to learn how to quickly stand this up.

+## Available Packages

+This repository is structured as a monorepo with multiple packages:

+- `chromadb`: The main package with bundled dependencies for embedding models
+- `chromadb-client`: An alternative package with peer dependencies for embedding models

+Choose `chromadb` if you want a simpler setup with all dependencies included.
+Choose `chromadb-client` if you want to manage embedding model dependencies yourself.

 ## Small example

 ```js